Apply Now!

 Check out the About Us page to learn more about how to join the Illinois Butterfly Monitoring Network.

-2024 Winter Workshop
+2025 Winter Workshop

-Mark your calendars!
-Our 2024 Winter Gathering will be held on Saturday, March 9th from 9:30am to noon.
-We are offering two ways to attend this year: in person at the Peggy Notebaert Nature Museum or virtually via Zoom!
+The next annual IBMN Winter Workshop will be held on March 8th from 9:30 am to noon!
+We are offering two ways to attend this year: in person at the Peggy Notebaert Nature Museum or virtually via Zoom.
+Come join us to hear our annual IBMN updates, socialize with other monitors, and learn more about how our data are being used.